bebo-dot-dev/S3-Tests/README.md

 The `resources/test-file.txt` embedded resources file is uploaded to S3

 ### Output logging
-The S3 side calculated SHA-256 hash is output to the console
+The response side calculated SHA-256 hash is output to the console

 `SHA-256 hash: n4bQgYhMfWWaL+qgxVrQFaO/TxsrC4Is0V1sFbDwCgg=`